• Live Chat

 To update the application:

 Sign in to your Zoom app via SSO (See: How to Sign in to the Zoom Desktop Application).
-Once signed in (or if you are already signed), you can check for updates.
+Once signed in (or if you are already signed in), you can check for updates.
 For troubleshooting tips, see the troubleshooting section below.

 How do I convert my personal paid Zoom license to the George Mason Zoom license?